rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

     :align: center

  The present implementation can be found in :ysrc:`py/bisectionDecomposition.py`, and a parallel version can be found `here. <https://github.com/bchareyre/yade-mpi/blob/593a4d6abf7e488ab1ac633a1e6725ac301b2a14/py/tree_decomp.py>`_

+**Updating the decomposition (dynamic load balancing)**

+As the bodies move each subdomain may experience overall distorsion and diffusion of bodies to/from other subdomains.
+We want to keep the subdomains as compact as possible to minimize communications, instead.
+An algorithm does that dynamically if :yref:`mpy.REALLOCATE_FREQUENCY <yade.mpy.REALLOCATE_FREQUENCY>`>0.
+It exploits :yref:`InsertionSortCollider` to reassign bodies efficiently and in synchronicity with collision detection.

+The algorithm is *not* centralized in order to preserve scalability.
+It involves only peer-to-peer communications between the workers which share an intersection.

+The criterion for re-allocating bodies involves finding the position a median plane between two subdomains such that after discriminating bodies on the "+" and "-" side of that plane the total number in each subdomain is preserved.
+It results in the type of split shown in the video hereafter.
+Even though the median planes seem to rotate rather quickly at some point in this video, there are actually five collision detections between each re-allocation, i.e. thousands of time iterations to effectively rotate the split between two different colors.
+These progressive rotations are for good since the initial split would have resulted in flat discs, mostly.

+.. youtube:: Qb5vPjRPFRw

+**Merging**

+The possibility of a "merge" emerged in previous example, as an optional argument of `mpirun` or as a standalone function :yref:`mpy.mergeScene <yade.mpy.mergeScene>`.

+If withMerge=True in mpirun then the bodies in master scene are updated to reflect the evolution of their distributed clones.
+This is done once after finishing the required number of iterations in mpirun.
+This *merge* operation can include updating interactions. :yref:`mpy.mergeScene <yade.mpy.mergeScene>` does the same within current iteration.
+Merging is an expensive task which requires the communication of large messages and, therefore, it should be done purposely and at a reasonable frequency.
+It can even be the main bottleneck for massively parallel scenes.
+Nevertheless it can be usefull for debugging using the 3D view, or for various post-processing tasks.
+The *MERGE_W_INTERACTIONS* provides full merge, i.e. the interactions in the worker subdomains and between the subdomains are included, else only the position and states of the bodies are use.
+Merging with interactions should result in a usual yade scene, ready for further time-stepping in non-mpi mode or (more usefull) for some post-processing.
+The merge operation is not required for a proper time integration in general.

+For MPI cases, the *parallelMode* flag for :yref:`GlobalStiffnessTimeStepper` and :yref:`VTKRecorder` have to be turned on.

 Passive mode
 ------------